orion13579/COMM-2216-SetE-Group6/docs/configuration.md

 Though GitHub is not usually used as an interface for writing code, it does have the functionality to create, edit, and delete files.

 This section’s goal is to explain and show you how to use these file manipulation techniques to add to your repositories.
-If you really wanted to, by the end of this section, you could start writing your applications in GitHub instead of an IDE.
+If you really wanted to, by the end of this section, you could start writing your applications in GitHub instead of an _IDE_.
 However, you couldn't run them direclty from GitHub unfortunately.

 To start, let’s create a repository.
 You can follow the previous, [_Creating and Deleting Repositories_](https://orion13579.github.io/COMM-2216-SetE-Group6/docs/customization/), task instructions if you need a refresher.